nEXam-App/nEXam-doc/Use_Case_Specification/use_case_DeleteTopic.md

 ### 3.3 Mockups

 Below you will find our first wireframes for an exam.
-Here you can see our initial thoughts on the look, as the Topic will be analogous to exam.
+Here you can see our initial thoughts on the look, as the topic will be analogous to exam.

 ![Create exam](https://github.com/nEXam-App/nEXam-doc/blob/main/wireframes/create%20edit%20exam.PNG)